 • The Graduate Lounge on the 1st floor is reserved exclusively for graduate students.
-This includes both Master of Accounting (MAC) and Master of Business (MBA) students.
+This includes Master of Accounting (MAC), Master of Science in Management (MSM), and Master of Business (MBA) students.

 7.6: Kenan-Flagler Business School Fitness Center

 The Kenan-Flagler Business School Fitness Center is on the first floor of McColl, directly off the main lobby.
 Kenan-Flagler shower facilities are located adjacent to the Kenan-Flagler Fitness Center.
 Look for the blue flooring and overhang.